opensearch-project/documentation-website/_opensearch/rest-api/nodes-apis/nodes-stats.md

-total.count | Integer | The total number of documents ingested by the node. total.time_in_millis | Integer | The total amount of time for preprocessing ingest documents, in milliseconds. total.current | Integer | The total number of documents that are currently being ingested by the node. total.failed | Integer | The total number of failed ingestions for this node. pipelines | Object | Ingest pipeline statistics for the node.
-Each pipeline is a nested object specified by its ID with the properties listed below. pipelines._id_.count | Integer | The number of documents preprocessed by the ingest pipeline. pipelines._id_.time_in_millis | Integer | The total amount of time for preprocessing documents in the ingest pipeline, in milliseconds. pipelines._id_.failed | Integer | The total number of failed ingestions for this ingest pipeline. pipelines._id_.processors | Array of objects | Statistics for the ingest processors.
+total.count | Integer | The total number of documents ingested by the node. total.time_in_millis | Integer | The total amount of time for preprocessing ingest documents, in milliseconds. total.current | Integer | The total number of documents that are currently being ingested by the node. total.failed | Integer | The total number of failed ingestions for the node. pipelines | Object | Ingest pipeline statistics for the node.
+Each pipeline is a nested object specified by its ID with the properties listed below. pipelines._id_.count | Integer | The number of documents preprocessed by the ingest pipeline. pipelines._id_.time_in_millis | Integer | The total amount of time for preprocessing documents in the ingest pipeline, in milliseconds. pipelines._id_.failed | Integer | The total number of failed ingestions for the ingest pipeline. pipelines._id_.processors | Array of objects | Statistics for the ingest processors.
 Includes the number of documents that are currently transformed, the total number of transformed documents, the number of failed transformations, and the time spent transforming documents.

 ### `adaptive_selection`